kaypeter87/kaypeter.com/content/posts/whoami.md

 I am an avid open source afficiando and support the OSS community.
 I also love music and dabble in music production on the side.

+I sometimes blog and make wild guesses on why things don't work.
+I apologize for that.
+I also love learning about how to solve problems in new ways.
+I'm still working on that and on sharing what I learned via this site.

-I believe strongly in sharing the what, why, and how.
+I also believe strongly in sharing the what, why, and how.
 Sharing the choices and mistakes we make today will hopefully help solve the problems we encounter tomorrow.

+If you're still reading up to this part, thanks for hearing what I have to say.
+I hope you get something out of my random thoughts :smile: